adamfowleruk/mljs/planning.md

    - DONE Manages mapping to widgets, not delegating this to widgets
    - DONE default doc view page url and params
    - DONE default semantic explore page and params
-   - DEFERRED use method calls instead of setConfiguration on workplace widgets
-  - DEFERRED BUG MINOR UX left hand nav height not same as right hand - see JWs fix
   - DONE BUG action config selection for new not drawing
   - DONE BUG searchcontext search before loading search options does not work
    - DONE try adding reference to search methods correctly (not passing options name to REST)